 What Are the Key Wearable Technology Trends in Healthcare?

-Needless to say that the aging population is one of the crucial factors influencing the latest tech solutions.
+Needless to say that the aging population is one of the crucial factors influencing the latest tech solutions and software development in medical field.
 While smartwatches were first designed as a fun and futuristic devices, the tech moguls are thinking about entering the health space by offering disease-specific features to detect a problem with the utmost accuracy.
 For instance, a smartwatch designed by Empatica, Embrace 2, can detect an epileptic seizure by examining the sweat level.

 What is more, while fitness trackers were on fleek for quite a long period, their popularity is declining, as smartwatches are booming thanks to making common features like step counts and calories burn more accurate and offer innovative functions like non-invasive glucose monitoring and fall detection.